adityakamath/adityakamath.github.io/photography.md

 ---
 layout: page
 title: Photography
-subtitle: My most memorable clicks
+subtitle: Travels across Europe and India
 ---

-Here are fifteen of my most memorable clicks from my travels around Europe and in India.
+Here are fifteen of my most favourite clicks from my travels around Europe and in India.
 More photos are available and regularly updated on my Instagram handle [@kamathsblog](https://instagram.com/kamathsblog).
 I also sell prints, but only on request.
 To purchase a printed copy, please contact me through one of the channels at the bottom of the page.

 <center>